Asymptotically optimal algorithm

 An example of an asymptotically optimal algorithm not used in practice is Bernard Chazelle's linear-time algorithm for triangulation of a simple polygon.
 Another is the resizable array data structure published in "Resizable Arrays in Optimal Time and Space", which can index in constant time but on many machines carries a heavy practical penalty compared to ordinary array indexing.

 Formal definitions

 Formally, suppose that we have a lower-bound theorem showing that a problem requires Ω(f(n)) time to solve for an instance (input) of size n (see Big O notation for the definition of Ω).
-Then, an algorithm which solves the problem in O(f(n)) time is said to be asymptotically optimal.
-This can also be expressed using limits: suppose that b(n) is a lower bound on the running time, and a given algorithm takes time t(n).
-Then the algorithm is asymptotically optimal if:
+Then an algorithm that solves the problem in O(f(n)) time is said to be asymptotically optimal.